aspose-cells/Aspose.Cells-API-References/english/go-cpp/AutoFilter/GetCellArea_Bool/_index.md

 ## GetCellArea_Bool function

-Gets the CellArea where the specified AutoFilter applies to.
+Gets the Aspose.Cells.CellArea where the specified AutoFilter applies.

 ```go